inigo-irigaray/aws_dwh/README.md

 ### ``dwh.cfg``

 <p align=justify>Configuration file containing a series of default values to create the necessary Redshift cluster and IAM roles.
-The AWS key ans secret key entries are empty to fill in by the user.
+The AWS key and secret key entries are empty to fill in by the user.
 NOTE: Never share that information publicly.</p>

 ### ``sql_queries.py``